jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/processingFlowOnTemplate.rst

 Signer role
 ===========

-EDS signer role is a role which has to sign document with Advanced or Qualified electronic signature.
-Signer role has to have at least one EDS field in at least one document of the template.
-EDS signer role can't have two EDS fields for one document.
+QES signer role is a role which has to sign document with Advanced or Qualified electronic signature.
+Signer role has to have at least one QES field in at least one document of the template.
+QES signer role can't have two QES fields for one document.
 Order of the Signer role in the flow should be greater than order of assignee.

 Approver role
 =============